woocommerce/woocommerce/plugins/woocommerce-blocks/docs/designers/theming/README.md

 - Mini-Cart (`mini-cart.html`): used inside the Mini-Cart block drawer.
 - Checkout header (`checkout-header.html`): used as the header in the Checkout template.

-Similarly to the templates, they can be overriden by themes by adding a file with the same file name under the `/parts` folder.
+Similarly to the templates, they can be overridden by themes by adding a file with the same file name under the `/parts` folder.

 ### Global styles